bitspittle/droidcon-sf-24/site/src/jsMain/resources/markdown/sections/kobweb/basics/Modifier3.md

 * Note that the Kobweb solution treats attributes and styles at the same level.
 * There are very few attribute modifiers, in practice this has been fine
-* You can use an `attrModifier` escape hatch if necessary
+* You can use an `attrsModifier` escape hatch if necessary
 * We have begun work on an IntelliJ plugin which will help navigate occasional edge cases where this might matter

 }}}